 Cheapest and best Hotel in the State.
-Transient Board, \$3.00 @ day.
-Weekly "........
-14.00 @ week.
+Transient Board, \$3.00 % day.
+Weekly " 14.00 % week.

-March 1 5 tf A. ILLING, Millinery and Fancy Goods, AT NEW YORK PRICES.
+March 1 5 tf

+A. ILLING, Millinery and Fancy Goods,

+AT NEW YORK PRICES.

 262 KING STREET.
 Opposite Bufain Street, CHARLESTON, SO.
-CA. 5 DRS.
-B. & J. L. WOFFORD OFFER THEIR PROFESSIONAL SERVIsurrounding country.
-One or both of us will be found constantly in the office at the STORE, during the day, and at our Residence, oppo-site Wofford College (Church Street) at night.
+CA. DRS.
+B. & J. L. WOFFORD OFFER THEIR PROFESSIONAL SERVICES to the citizens of the Village and surrounding country.
+One or both of us will be found constantly in the office at the STORE, during the day, and at our Residence, opposite Wofford College (Church Street) at night.
 Feb 15